 When we communicate, both in speaking and listening, we share meaning.
 In fact, in caregiving I came to realize that the words I spoke to myself and others and the meanings I was listening for influenced my daily experience.
 Let’s take a minute to look at the relationship between communication and well-being in caregiving.

 Communication and Well-Being

-“Life is 10% what happens to you and 90% how you react to it"
+“Life is 10 percent what happens to you and 90 percent how you react to it.”

-We are constantly being infected by others.
+We are constantly being affected by others’ opinions and points of view.
 Does someone you know speak in a way that deflates you or drains your energy?
-How do you feel after listening to the TV news?
-Or perhaps you have a friend who is prone to saying things like, “I’m having the most horrible day!” or “You won’t believe what she said to me!"
-By one way of thinking, you are being invited to join in “awfulizing."
-When someone is being negative or hyper-critical, I've been know to say, "Hey!
-Stop pooping in the fish bowl."
+How do you feel after watching the news?
+Or perhaps you have a friend who is prone to saying things like, “I’m having the most horrible day!” or “You won’t believe what she said to me!”
+You are being invited to join in “awfulizing,” which is counterproductive for everyone involved.

 When someone is being negative or hyper-critical, I’ve been known to say, “Hey!
 Stop pooping in the fish bowl.”
 Instead of feeding into their negativity and letting it affect your day, allow them to vent and then offer to help brainstorm solutions.
 Work together to find a way to turn their day around or prevent an irritating situation from happening again.
 Sometimes there isn’t a clear solution, and “venting” is the sole purpose of the conversation.
 Make it known that you hear their frustration and encourage them to focus on the support found in communicating.

 The reality is that negative things do happen—especially in caregiving.
 For the most part, we cannot change this fact.
 What we can do is take the challenges in our life and approach them constructively, head-on.